jacobtomlinson/carte-noire/_posts/2018-09-13-temporality-and-permanence.md

 For the past is eternal, the future hypothetical, the present evanescence in drifting souls.

 Life is but a meager whiff of smoke, commanded by the gales of an imagined future and the sleet of an everlasting past.

+{::comment}
+Why are all the wrong things temporary, and all the right things permanent?
+* Temporary: Life itself, friendships, happiness
+ * For example, whenever I experience something good, I know it will end.
+The memory lasts, but the happiness doesn't.
+* Permanent: The decisions we have made in the past, our past experiences and how they affect who we are

+The past is permanent, but the present is temporary.
+The future doesn't exist outside of our imagination.
+* The past is too real.
+It is a constant.
+* The future is in our heads.
+It is a dream.
+* We are stuck between the past given to us (by our previous selves, who are not us right now, and by God, and history),
+* and the future we dream of, but will never know, control, or touch.
+* The present is all we have, but it is weak, brief, and fleeting.
+{:/comment}